rqlite/rqlite/DOC/CLUSTER_MGMT.md

 Next simply create entries for all the nodes you plan to bring up (in the example above that's 3 nodes).
 You must confirm that nodes you don't include here have indeed failed and will not later rejoin the cluster.
 Ensure that this file is the same across all remaining rqlite nodes.
 At this point, you can restart your rqlite cluster.
 In the example above, this means you'd start 3 nodes.

 Once recovery is completed, the `peers.json` file is renamed to `peers.info`. `peers.info` will not trigger further recoveries, and simply acts as a record for future reference.
 It may be deleted at anytime.

+# Example Cluster Sizes
+_Quorum is defined as (N/2)+1 where N is the size of the cluster._

+## 2-node cluster
+Quorum of a 2-node cluster is 2.

+If 1 node fails, quorum can no longer reached.
+The failing node must be recovered, as the failed node cannot be removed, and a new node cannot be added to the cluster to takes its place.
+This is why you shouldn't run 2-node clusters, except for testing purposes.
+In general it doesn't make much sense to run clusters with even-number of nodes at all.

+If you remove a single node from a fully-functional 2-node cluster, quorum will be reduced to 1 since you will be left with a 1-node cluster.

+## 3-node cluster
+Quorum of a 3-node cluster is 2.

+If 1 node fails, the cluster can still reach quorum.
+Remove the failing node, or restart it.
+If you remove the node, quorum remains at 2.
+You should add a new node to get the cluster back to 3 nodes in size.
+If 2 nodes fail, the cluster will not be able to reach quorum.
+You must instead restart at least one of the nodes.

+If you remove a single node from a fully-functional 3-node cluster, quorum will be unchanged since you now have a 2-node cluster.

+## 4-node cluster
+Quorum of a 4-node cluster is 3.

+The situation is similar for a 3-node cluster, in the sense that it can only tolerate the failure of a single node.
+If you remove a single node from a fully-functional 4-node cluster, quorum will decrease to 2 you now have a 3-node cluster.

+## 5-node cluster
+Quorum of a 5-node cluster is 3.

+With a 5-node cluster, the cluster can tolerate the failure of 2 nodes.
+However if 3 nodes fail, at least one of those nodes must be restarted before you can make any change.
+If you remove a single node from a fully-functional 5-node cluster, quorum will be unchanged since you now have a 4-node cluster.